My Geocaching Bag

 13) Hard Candy & Trail Snack - I find that hiking always makes my blood-sugar level drop so sucking on a piece of hard candy helps.
 And who doesn't enjoy a little trail-mix or granola bar after a successful cache find?

-14) Geocaching Bag - This has everything else essential to my geocaching adventures (see first entry).
+14) Geocaching Bag - As stated, this has everything else essential to my geocaching adventures (see above).

 And that's about all I carry.
 Sometimes, I will carry a walking stick, and if the situation demands it, I will bring other necessary items, such as cross-country skis, snowshoes, my inflatable kayak, or even a ladder!